OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Now, what happens if we look at Natural Gas as BTU meter(s), Trash meter(s) and Electric solar meter(s).
 That would calculate:

-{BTU, kWh, MJ, cubic meters of gas, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}
+{BTU, kWh, MJ, cubic meters of gas, 100 W bulb for 10 hrs, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}

 ∩ (intersection)